zajacje/geo-escape-bot/README.md

 **How to play**
 - Discord bot is hosted on Repl.it web server.
 Visit https://replit.com/@zajacje/geo-escape-bot#main.py and run.
 Add bot to server.
 Update CHANNEL_ID with Discord channel to play in.
+- Alternatively, start UptimeRobot monitor to keep the bot active, even when Repl.it tab is closed.
 - 2 users react to welcome message to choose role (Player 1 or Player 2)
 - Player 1 is DM'd with a clue/memory fragment.
 They must give hints to Player 2 on where to go next using a limited number of words.
 Messages that are too long get deleted.
 - Player 2 will try to determine the location and walk there.
 They must type in the channel the missing word to complete the memory.